Bay Area techies ditch phones, tablets at 'digital detox' camp

-SAN FRANCISCO (Reuters) - Tired of the social media treadmill and hoping to unplug for a couple days?
+SAN FRANCISCO, June 19 (Reuters) - Tired of the social media treadmill and hoping to unplug for a couple days?
 Consider this fast-growing summer camp three hours outside of San Francisco, where the first ritual involves handing over your personal electronics to volunteers in white lab coats.

 The rules of this “digital detox” camp are clear: No work talk, no alcohol, no first names or discussion of ages, and most importantly, no phones, computers, tablets or watches.